Can You Pass A WWII Carbine Test?

 What are the stages of the WWII M1 Carbine qualification test?

-The WWII M1 Carbine qualification test consists of five stages fired at 100, 200, and 300 yards.
-Stages 1-2 are at 100 yards (standing to sitting/kneeling), stages 3-4 at 200 yards (standing to sitting/kneeling), and stage 5 at 300 yards (standing to prone).
-Each stage has a 35-second time limit for 8 rounds.
+The WWII M1 Carbine qualification test consists of five stages.
+Stages 1-2 are at 100 yards (standing to sitting/kneeling), Stages 3-4 are at 200 yards (standing to sitting/kneeling), and Stage 5 is at 300 yards (standing to prone).
+Each stage involves firing 8 rounds within a 35-second time limit, including a reload.

-What is the passing score for the M1 Carbine qualification test?
+What are the scoring requirements for the M1 Carbine qualification test?

-The M1 Carbine qualification test is scored out of 200 possible points.
-Passing scores range from Marksman at 135 points, Sharpshooter at 155 points, and Expert at 175 points.
+The M1 Carbine qualification test uses a scoring system out of 200 possible points.
+Passing scores range from Marksman at 135 points, Sharpshooter at 155 points, to Expert at 175 points.
+The test involves 40 rounds fired at various distances and positions.

 More Training & Techniques Videos You Might Like